 - Why do companies need both purchase orders and invoices?

 What is a Purchase Order and what does it include?

-A purchase order (also known as a PO) is the official document sent by a buyer to a vendor with the intention to track and control the purchasing process.
+A purchase order (also known as a PO) is the official document sent by a buyer to a vendor to track and control the purchasing process.
 Once a vendor accepts the PO, it becomes a legally binding contract.

 Purchase orders outline the list of items (goods and services) a buyer would like to purchase, order quantities, and agreed-upon prices.

 A purchase order usually includes: